 I stayed in two luxury resorts during my visit to Charlevoix Quebec and don’t just recommend them both for accommodations but for dining options too.

 The hotel buildings span five complexes with a variety of different types of rooms.
-With 145 rooms, a thermal outdoor spa, a conference facility, two restaurants, a bakery and steps from the St. Lawrence and town of Baie St. Paul, this is an easy choice for any escape.
-More on this fantastic hotel in this post: This is What a Luxury Winter Escape Looks Like at Le Germain Hotel Charlevoix.
+With 145 rooms, a thermal outdoor spa, a conference facility, two restaurants, a bakery and steps from the St. Lawrence and town of Baie St. Paul, this is a natural choice for any escape.

 Further up the coast of the St. Lawrence River is the tiny community of La Malbaie Quebec.
-Here stands the grand Fairmont Le Manoir Richelieu which dates back to 1899.
-An important piece of La Malbaie’s history the hotel is filled with secrets, historical artefacts and paintings.
+Here stands the grand Fairmont Le Manoir Richelieu, which dates back to 1899.
+An essential piece of La Malbaie’s history the hotel filled with secrets, historical artifacts and paintings.